AGkikakis/Place_Recognition/README.md

 # Place_Recognition
 Appearance-Based Place Recognition

-In this project two already implemented libraries called DBoW and DLoopDetector will be explored and examined.
+In this project two already implemented libraries called DBoW and DLoopDetector are used.
 The former library contains a bag of visual words model implementation while the latter uses loop detection methods for identifying loop closures.